dellaert/19F-4476/proj1.md

     * `cutoff_frequencies.txt` - .txt file containing the best cutoff frequency values you found for each pair of images in `data/`.
     * `additional_data/` - (optional) if you use any data other than the images we provide you, please include them here
     * `README.txt` - (optional) if you implement any new functions other than the ones we define in the skeleton code (e.g. any extra credit implementations), please describe what you did and how we can run the code.
 We will not award any extra credit if we can't run your code and verify the results.
-2. `<your_gt_username>_proj1.pdf` - your report.
-Do <u>not</u> include this in the zip folder!
+2. `<your_gt_username>_proj1.pdf` - your report

 Do <u>not</u> install any additional packages inside the conda environment.
 The TAs will use the same environment as defined in the config files we provide you, so anything that's not in there by default will probably cause your code to break during grading.
 Do <u>not</u> use absolute paths in your code or your code will break.
 Use relative paths like the starter code already does.
 Failure to follow any of these instructions will lead to point deductions.
-Create the zip file using `python zip_submission.py --gt_username <your_gt_username>`.
-Hand in your project as a zip file and PDF through Canvas.
+Create the zip file using `python zip_submission.py --gt_username <your_gt_username>` (it will zip up the appropriate directories/files for you!) and hand it in with your PDF through Canvas.

 ## Credits
 Assignment developed by Cusuh Ham, John Lambert, Samarth Brahmbhatt, Frank Dellaert, and James Hays based on a similar project by Derek Hoiem.